MicrosoftDocs/well-architected/well-architected/oracle-iaas/choose-compute-storage.md

 ## Use automated tools to right-size your workload

-Right-size your workloads using automated tools to match with the correct Azure Virtual Machines SKU according to vCPU, memory, throughput, and IOPS.
+Right-size your workloads by using automated tools to match with the correct Azure Virtual Machines SKU according to vCPU, memory, throughput, and IOPS.
 Analyze an AWR report or Statspack report of your Oracle workloads in order to right-size your Azure infrastructure so that it meets performance requirements.
 Such analyses are based on expert understanding of database performance and require automated tools to manage all variables, such as the [Oracle Migration Assistant Tool (OMAT)](https://github.com/Azure/Oracle-Workloads-for-Azure/tree/main/omat).

 OMAT helps you evaluate your resource usage for on-premises or in the cloud Oracle installations and recommends the optimal virtual machine (VM) and storage to run the same workload on Azure.
 OMAT collects and processes AWR reports from the source system, extracts the required data, and places it into an Excel workbook.
 Review the partition of CPU and core processors when you use OMAT to give you the hyper-threaded factor.
 OMAT uses a factor of two by default, but you can adjust this number to fit your specific usage.
 Reach out to your local contact person if you need support.